 Brain Tumor and Brain Cancer—Adult

-- Primary brain cancer—This begins in the brain.
+- Primary—A tumor that arises in the brain.
 It can be either malignant or benign.
 A small benign tumor in a bad location can cause significant problems.

-- Secondary or metastatic brain cancer—This has spread to the brain from another site in the body.
-All metastatic tumors are malignant.
+- Secondary—A tumor that spreads to the brain from another cancerous site in the body.
+All secondary tumors are malignant and metastatic.

 |Copyright © Nucleus Medical Media, Inc.|